 Dr. Dorland married Mary Augusta McKay on the 1st of June, 1892 in St Thomas, Ontario (Elgin County).
 Mrs Dorland was born on the 21st of November, 1864, the daughter of John Wesley McKay and the former Sarah Jean Sinclair.
 Her father was a manager at a local nursery and Mrs. Dorland had one younger brother named John Sinclair McKay.
 Her brother became a dentist.
-Dr. John Sinclair McKay died in 1895 at the age of 27 of pneumonia.
+Dr. John Sinclair McKay died in 1895 of pneumonia at the age of 27.

 Dr. Dorland purchased a block of property in Rodney in 1906 from his father-in-law, Mr. John McKay.
 The property became known as the Dorland Block and Dr. Dorland had his medical office there.

 The community of Rodney and the surrounding townships threw Dr. Dorland an 80th birthday party in 1929, in appreciation for the years of faithful service that he provided to his patients.
 He was presented with a gold-headed cane at the banquet.

 Mrs. Dorland died in Rodney on the 5th of January, 1930.
 At the time of her death, Dr. and Mrs. Dorland lived on Stinson Street in Rodney (North corner of Stinson and Powell Street).
 She was buried in the McKay family plot at the St. Thomas Cemetery.
 According to the book written by John Sinclair Dorland, his father worked up until a few months before his death.
 Dr. Dorland died in Rodney on the 29th of May, 1932.
 He was buried beside his wife in St Thomas.

 *The webmaster is grateful for the assistance of Lesley Buchanan, Manager of the St Thomas Cemetery.